EdNawrocki/CS163-Projects-2024Fall/_posts/2024-12-13-team32-facial-recognition.md

 ![Total Loss Function]({{'/assets/images/32/app3error_curves.png' | relative_url}})
 {: style="width: 800px; max-width: 100%;"}
-*FIGURE X: The unlearnable effectiveness of different types of noise: random, adversarial and error-minimizing noise on CIFAR-10 dataset.
-The lower the clean test accuracy the more effective of the noise..
+*Fig 6.
+The unlearnable effectiveness of different types of noise: random, adversarial and error-minimizing noise on CIFAR-10 dataset.
+The lower the clean test accuracy the more effective of the noise.
 Taken from [3]*

 Class-wise noise introduces an explicit correlation with labels, causing the model to learn the noise instead of the actual content, which diminishes its ability to generalize to clean data.
 This type of noise also disrupts the independent and identically distributed (i.i.d.) assumption between training and test data, making it an effective data protection technique.
 However, class-wise noise can be partially bypassed through early stopping during training.

 In contrast, sample-wise noise applies unique perturbations to each individual sample without any direct correlation to the labels.
 This approach ensures that only low-error samples are ignored by the model, while normal and high-error samples continue to aid in learning, making error-minimizing noise more effective in rendering data unlearnable.
 Consequently, sample-wise error-minimizing noise offers a more robust and versatile method for preventing DNNs from extracting useful information from the training data.

-## Experiments
+## Experiment
 ### Settings and Methodology
 The authors conducted a case study to demonstrate the application of error-minimizing noise on personal face images, addressing scenario where individuals seek to prevent their facial data from being exploited by FR or verification systems.
 This involves the defender applying error-minimizing noise to their own face images before sharing them on online social media platforms.
 These altered, or unlearnable, images are subsequently collected by FR systems to train DNNs.
 The primary objective is to ensure that DNNs trained on these unlearnable images perform poorly when attempting to recognize the defender’s clean face images captured elsewhere, thereby safeguarding the individual’s privacy.